Dear Shareholders,

 & Vigil Mechanism

-During the year, six meetings of the Board of Directors were held.
+During the year, five meetings of the Board of Directors were held.
 The details of

 meetings held and Director's attendance, training and familiarisation programme and Annual